Shengwei-Peng/TOCFL-MultiBench/README.md

 # TOCFL-MultiBench: A Multimodal Benchmark for Evaluating Chinese Language Proficiency

 ## 🌟 Overview
-TOCFL-MultiBench is a comprehensive multimodal benchmark designed to evaluate Chinese language proficiency across diverse dimensions.
-It is inspired by the Test of Chinese as a Foreign Language (TOCFL) and integrates deep learning techniques to assess proficiency through multimodal data, including text, audio, and visual inputs.
+TOCFL-MultiBench is a comprehensive multimodal benchmark designed to evaluate Chinese language proficiency through multiple-choice questions.
+Inspired by the Test of Chinese as a Foreign Language (TOCFL), it incorporates deep learning techniques to assess proficiency using multimodal data such as text, audio, and visual inputs.
+The benchmark introduces a novel method called Selective Token Constraint Mechanism (STCM), which enhances decoding stability and performance on multiple-choice questions without additional computational cost or fine-tuning.

 ## 💻 Installation